 Voice Science™ provides vocal nodules therapy in Melbourne to local clients.
 You can book for face to face voice therapy sessions in our Collins street clinic in Melbourne.
 If you don’t live in Melbourne and want to do voice treatment with us, don’t worry!
 We also give online voice therapy sessions for clients located elsewhere in Australia or overseas.

-Voice Science™ provides evidence based vocal nodules therapy in Melbourne and online as well as at our Canberra Voice Clinic.
+Voice Science™ provides evidence based vocal nodules therapy in Melbourne and online.

 We give tailored care for all voice users.
 So you don’t need to be a singer or performer with nodules to have voice therapy at our clinic however we do also offer care to professional voice users.
 Our clinicians special interest in the latest treatment methods for voice recovery.

 Our team are experienced speech pathologists, headed up by our chief speech pathologist, Sarah Lobegeiger de Rodriguez who is a voice clinician and professional opera singer.